mqasimkh/uvm_lab_3/README.md

 **How could you fix these violations?**

-Added a new signal named `select` in base sequence class i.e. `yapp_packet`  Added `select` in base class because we pass packet base class parameter to `uvm_sequencer` so handle req is created for that class, so to keep things simple and use `req` handle which is created in uvm base_class.
+Added a new signal named `select` in base sequence class i.e. `yapp_packet`.
 Now `short_yapp_packet` class, edited the constraint so by default select is 0, and when it is zero, it should follow the constraint for addr to be `0` or `1`.

 ---
 ## Task_2

 In this task, need to connect the YAPP UVC created in `task_1` with the `DUT` which is `YAPP Router` using `virtual interface.